TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Events/EventDispatcher/Index.rst

 Note that overriding listeners requires your extension to declare a dependency on the :php:`EXT:some_extension` extension (through :file:`composer.json`, or for non-Composer mode :file:`ext_emconf.php`).
-This ensures the a proper loading order, so your extension is processed after the extension you want to override.
+This ensures a proper loading order, so your extension is processed after the extension you want to override.

 ..  index:: Event listener; Best practices